-Temporomandibular Disorders (TMD): Overview
+Temporomandibular Joint (TMJ) Disorders

 Symptoms and Causes

-What causes temporomandibular disorders (TMD)?
+What causes temporomandibular joint disorder?

-- Dislocation of the soft cushion or disc between the ball and socket
+- Dislocation of the disc between the ball and socket joint.

-- Jaws that get "stuck" or "lock" in the open- or closed-mouth position
+- Jaws that "lock" in the open- or closed-mouth position.

-- A tired feeling in the face
+- A tired feeling in your face.

-- Swelling on the side of the face
+- Swelling on the side of your face.

 Diagnosis and Tests